 2011: Responded to Washington’s foreclosure crisis by passing the Foreclosure Fairness Act, which created a foreclosure mediation program.
 This process requires the banks to meet with homeowners in attempt to help families facing foreclosure avoid losing their home and most valuable asset.

-Future Consumer Protection Priorities
+Emerging Consumer Protection Priorities

 Zombie Debt (also know as Time-Barred Debt)